 Start thinking about lead generation and how it’s the start of an ongoing relationship, so you can get more personal with your marketing.
 Put yourself out there, get in front of a camera, record a voice-over, or record your webinars and share them.Adjust your player color and your thumbnail image, so that people are more likely to engage with your content.
 And remember, lead generation performs really well mid-video because you're already giving people a taste of the kind of information that you're able to share.
 Getting them bought-in on that content, before you ask them for that email address.

 Last, make sure you are tailoring your message, based on people's past video viewing behavior.
-You can create a separate list within Infusionsoft by Keap, for people who watched your pricing video.
+You can create a separate list within Keap, for people who watched your pricing video.
 Then you can create a different one, basedon people who watched your product video.
 Treat people differently, based on what they do and watch your sales grow.

 Subscribe to our newsletter